geoffyuen/hotplate-edge/README.md

+# Hotplate

-# A website project boilerplate
+## A boilerplate for websites and WordPress themes

 Features: